sjsu-library/unionist/_template/unionist--text-0063.md

   “So passes<br>  this world’s glory.”<br></p><p>  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<br>
   \ <em>We, the People.</em></p>"
 scholarlyNotes:
-commentary: This newspaper, <em>We, the People</em> is one Charles C. Burleigh worked for briefly.
+commentary: This newspaper, <em>We, the People</em> is one for which Charles C. Burleigh briefly worked.
+They would prove to be a strong ally to the cause, as can be seen here in the accompanying story from their October issue.
 relatedPeople:
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0143
 relatedText:
 relatedTextIssue:
 filename: